-A museum exhibit coming May 2018 to the John Wesley Powell River History Museum in Green River, Utah.
+A museum exhibit showing May 2018 through March 2019 at the John Wesley Powell River History Museum in Green River, Utah.

 “…Carved walls, royal arches, glens, alcove gulches, mounds and monuments.
 From which of these features shall we select a name?
 We decide to call it Glen Canyon.” -John Wesley Powell, August 3, 1869